-2. The S9 process for investigating disciplinary complaints of academic misconduct may vary depending upon the situation.
-An essential component of any disciplinary process should incorporate the ideals of due process.
+- 1. The process for investigating disciplinary complaints of academic misconduct may vary depending upon the situation.
+An essential component of any disciplinary misconduct process should incorporate the ideals of due process.
 As such, a student whose conduct is being reviewed should know the nature of the information presented against them and be able to have a meaningful opportunity to be heard.
-Therefore, throughout Part III, Section A, of the herein Code, whenever there is a requirement for the student to have an "opportunity to be heard," the minimum standard for that meaningful opportunity will include all of the following:

-- notice of the nature of the alleged misconduct - notice of the date, time, location, and general procedure of the review of the allegation - notice of the potential outcomes of the review - opportunity to address the information supporting the allegation a.
-An instructor A faculty member who has information that a student enrolled in a course being conducted by the instructorfaculty member has committed an act of academic misconduct related to that course is required to hold an informala conference with the student concerning the matter within 10 classseven calendar days of discovering the alleged misconduct.
-The faculty member must advise the student of the alleged act of misconduct and afford the student the opportunity to address the information upon whichsupporting the allegation-is based.
+Therefore, throughout Part III, Section A, of the herein Code, whenever there is a requirement for the student to have an "opportunity to be heard," the minimum standard for that meaningful opportunity will include all of the following: - · notice of the nature of the alleged misconduct - notice of the date, time, location, and general procedure of the review of the allegation - notice of the potential outcomes of the review - opportunity to address the information supporting the allegation - 2.
+When a student in a course commits an act of academic misconduct related to that particular course, the faculty member teaching the course has the authority to initiate academic misconduct proceedings against the student in accordance with these procedures. - a.
+A faculty member who has information that a student enrolled in a course being conducted by the faculty member has committed an act of academic misconduct related to that course is required to hold a conference with the student concerning the matter within seven calendar 10 business days of discovering the alleged misconduct.
+The faculty member must advise the student of the alleged act of misconduct and afford the student the opportunity to address the information supporting the allegation. - b.
+If the faculty member finds that the student did commit the act of misconduct as alleged, the faculty member is authorized to impose an appropriate academic sanction related to the particular course involved.
+An appropriate academic sanction for such misconduct may include, and is limited to, one or more of the following: